 - Proof that the traveler intends to leave the Philippines (i.e. a return ticket)

 - Enough funds to support themselves during their time in the Philippines

 UAE citizens entering the Philippines will have to go through immigration control at the Philippine port of entry of their choice.
 There, they may be asked to answer certain security questions honestly and accurately and may have to provide travel documents along with a copy of their printed eTA visa waiver.

 How to Get an eTA Philippines from the UAE?

-It is worth noting that the information provided on the application form must match the information shown on the traveler’s passport otherwise he/she will risk being denied entry to the Philippines.
-The eTA visa in such circumstances is deemed invalid, therefore, it is necessary to fill out the application form as accurately as possible.
+It’s paramount that the information provided on the application form match the information shown on the traveler’s passport otherwise they will risk being denied entry into the Philippines.
+The eTA permit in such circumstances is deemed invalid, therefore, it is necessary to fill out the application form as accurately as possible.

 Travel to the Philippines from the UAE

-Once the traveler’s eTA visa application has been approved, he/she will receive the eTA visa via the email address they provided on the application form.
-The traveler will then have to save a copy of the Philippine eTA visa on their mobile phone/handheld device and also take a printed copy with them to the airport/ port of entry.
+Once the traveler’s eTA visa application has been approved, they will receive the eTA visa waiver at the email address they provided on the application form.
+The visitor will then have to save an electronic copy of the approved eTA visa waiver and also take a printed copy with them to the Philippine airport/ port of entry.

 Please note that the eTA should be printed on an A4 sheet of paper and each traveler should have their eTA visa printed on a separate sheet.